marcio777/cadmus/src/en/Chapter-V/Part II: Complex Interfaces.md

 import javax.swing.JInternalFrame;
 ```

 You need JFrame and JInternalFrame for obvious reasons, and you need the DesktopPane for reasons that you need not delve in to.
 Be satisfied with the knowledge that it is necessary.
-To set up your internal frame, you will have to extends your JFrame as usual and then declare a DesktopPane and a JInternalFrame, with the parameters for the JInternalFrame containing the title of the internal frame.
+To set up your internal frame, you will have to extend your JFrame as usual and then declare a DesktopPane and a JInternalFrame, with the parameters for the JInternalFrame containing the title of the internal frame.
 Then, inside the constructor use the following code, where 'frame' is the identifier of the JInternalFrame and 'desktop' is the identifier of, you guessed it, the DesktopPane:

 ```java
 frame.setSize(320,240);